Baseball Reference Blog

 Posted by Darren Baker on June 28, 2024

 The Baltimore Orioles are in the middle of a renaissance.
-After some down years, last season the O’s won 101 games, and their young core appears ready to reestablish this franchise as a force in Major League Baseball.
-This team by the harbor has been around since 1901, and they have produced six 100-win seasons, seven pennants, three World Series titles, and a dugout full of Hall of Famers.
+After some down years, the O’s have made the playoffs the last two seasons, and their young core appears ready to reestablish this franchise as a force in Major League Baseball.
+This team by the harbor has been around since 1901, and they have produced seven pennants, six 100-win seasons, three World Series titles, and a dugout full of Hall of Famers.
 Let’s look at some big fish of Baltimore and see the leaders in home runs for the Orioles franchise.

 Adam Jones